Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Ball State vs. Eastern Michigan College Football Odds, Plays and Insights

-MAC rivals square off when the Ball State Cardinals (3-3, 0-0 MAC) visit the Eastern Michigan Eagles (4-2, 0-0 MAC) on Saturday, October 16, 2021 at Rynearson Stadium.
-Ball State is favored by 2.5 points.
-The point total is 55.5 for the contest.
+Oddsmakers project a competitive game between MAC rivals when the Ball State Cardinals (3-3, 0-0 MAC) visit the Eastern Michigan Eagles (4-2, 0-0 MAC) on Saturday, October 16, 2021 at Rynearson Stadium.
+Eastern Michigan is a 1.5-point underdogs.
+A total of 55.5 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.